maublancog/mblanco-mrp-repository/data/README.md

 Data

-This folder contains datasets used in the quantitative analysis for the Master’s Major Research Paper:
+This folder contains datasets used in the quantitative analysis for the article:

 **“Economic power and geopolitical shifts: Is China’s economic engagement reshaping foreign policy in Central America and the Caribbean?”**